dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 ### Packages requiring networking

-With macOS Sequoia, MetallibSupportPkg is required to be downloaded for all 3802-based systems.
+MetallibSupportPkg is required to be downloaded for all 3802-based systems running Sequoia or newer.
 OCLP will handle this as long as you're connected to the internet.
 If this fails, you can download it manually from the following link:

 **Make sure the build matches exactly the OS version you're using.**